ankowals/saf/README.md

 They can be concatenated with a specific prefix or suffix.

 Macro values are always returned as strings.

+Please note that macros have to be evaluated by calling of .eval(String storage_name) method from Macro.class in each step were such evaluaton shall be done.
+To use previously defined macros one can put the the test data storage such macro as a walue of particular key, for example

+	TestData={
+	    "a to test na makro" : mcr.isbn,
+	    NOW_TimeStamp : mcr.testMacro3
+	    }

 Data types supported in test data configuration are